Guide to Food Stamps for Seniors on Social Security

 Food stamps for seniors on social security can be used to purchase a variety of food options at grocery stores, farmer’s markets and other eligible locations.
 Some consumption items that cannot be purchased with food stamps include tobacco, alcohol, vitamins and hot foods, such as meals served at restaurants.

-Monthly benefits are transferred to the seniors' personal Electronic Benefits Transfer (EBT) card, which works similarly to a bank debit card.
+Monthly benefits are transferred to a personal Electronic Benefits Transfer (EBT) card, which works similarly to a bank debit card.
 This EBT card acts as a food allowance card for seniors.

-To be eligible for food stamps, seniors must live in the state where they are applying for benefits and meet specific financial eligibility guidelines.
+To be eligible for food stamps, you must live in the state where you are applying for benefits and meet specific financial eligibility guidelines.

 Christian Worstell